 Firstly we should address what exactly is meant when we refer to ‘geometry’.
 In short, it is simply this; geometry encompasses the shape, length, and angles of the tubes that come together to form the frameset.

 The geometry of a bike affects the position you will find yourself sitting in, how the bike handles and its aerodynamic performance.
-A racing cyclist, for instance, seeks a more stretched out position for better aerodynamics.
+A racing cyclist, for instance, will prefer a more stretched out position for improved aerodynamics.
 A mountain biker, on the other hand, needs a more comfortable, upright riding position.
-One that offers a head-up riding position to enable them to pick their lines as well as enhance stability and control.
+One that offers a head-up riding position that enables them to pick their lines and enhances the stability and control of the bike.

 1. Measuring your height and inside leg

 The first step is to determine your height and inside leg measurement.
 Do you know these?
 If not, we have you covered.
-Here are some simple tips to help you determine these.
-The methods described below are easier with a helpful assistant.
+Here are some simple tips to help you measure these.
+The methods described below are easier with the aid of a helpful assistant.
 However, you can also obtain the measurements yourself in the absence of a willing volunteer.

 - Simply stand upright in bare feet, with your back against a wall/doorframe.

 - Place a pen or pencil atop your head and parallel to the floor.